What Is Solo Polyamory — And Is It for You?

 Most people end up using polyamory-friendly dating apps like Feeble or #open.
 Personally, I am skeptical of dating apps, but I know people who had some success with them.
 It’s worth a shot.

 Another thing I would advise is to create your personal brand.
 Start a blog or a YouTube channel.
-Go crazy on Instagram.
+Post on Instagram.

-If you consistently produce content around your values and your ideas, some people — the right people — are going to notice.
-These people are going to reach out to you.
-And some of them are going to be potential lovers.
+If you consistently produce content around your lifestyle, some people — the right people — will notice.
+They will reach out to you and some of them will be potential lover material.

 2. Become an Addendum

-Despite my conceptual misgivings about the relationship escalator, it actually works out fine for everybody.
+That is a good thing, actually.
+Despite my conceptual misgivings about the relationship escalator, it will work in your favor.

-When you date somebody who is in a non-monogamous escalator relationship, they are usually pressed for time, with all their commitments and whatnot.
+When you date somebody who is in a non-monogamous escalator relationship, they are usually pressed for time, with all their existing relationship commitments.

 For them, dating a solo poly is a godsend.
-Here is somebody you can counterbalance your current, more stressful relationship with but who is not making too many demands.
+Here is somebody laid-back to counterbalance their primary, more stressful relationship.

-For your lover’s partner, it’s ideal too, as you don’t present a threat.
-They don’t have to fear you will “steal” their primary away.
+For your lover’s other partner, it’s ideal too, as you don’t present a threat.
+You don’t want to own anybody and so you won’t “steal” anybody away.

-And for you, as a solo polyamorist, it’s great as your lover is so caught up in their primary relationship, that they simply have no energy left to intrude on your boundaries.
+And for you, as a solo polyamorist, it’s great, as your lover is so busy with their primary relationship that they have no headspace to make demands on you.

 3. Learn To Talk to People

-There is a third option for how you can go about finding partners, and that is good old flirting.
+A third option for finding lovers is good old flirting.
 Learn to talk to strangers.

-Granted, a lot of the people you meet at a bar or the supermarket will have no interest in polyamory whatsoever.
+Of course, a lot of the people you will approach will have no interest in polyamory whatsoever.
 But this is no reason not to try.

-First, you’d be surprised how many people are actually open to the idea.
-I have had numerous poly lovers who had no prior experience with this lifestyle but came to enjoy it anyway.
+First, you’d be surprised how many people are open to the idea.
+I have had numerous poly lovers who had no prior experience with this lifestyle but came to enjoy it tremendously.

+Now, there is a reason why we are so reliant on dating apps.
 Talking to people in real life requires you to leave the house.
-And it comes with the real possibility of rejection — people telling you to your face that they don’t find you attractive.
+And it comes with the real possibility of rejection — someone telling you to your face that they don’t find you attractive.

-Whenever you leave the house, make it a habit to smile at an attractive stranger.
-Do this for a few weeks, until it feels comfortable.
+For example, whenever you leave the house, make it a habit to smile at one attractive stranger.
+Do this for two weeks, until it becomes automatic.

-The next step is to say “Hi.”
-Again, do this for a few weeks.
+The next step is to smile and say “Hi” in passing.
+Do this for another two weeks.

-Then you start giving quick compliments.
-“I just had to tell you that you look beautiful today.
+Then you start giving quick compliments, for example — “I just had to tell you that you look very attractive.
 Have a great day.”
 Turn around and leave.

 Once you feel comfortable doing that, you start asking a follow-up question.
-“What I noticed about you is that you have very good posture.
-If I had to guess, I would say you work as a dancer or a choreographer.
+For example, “What I noticed about you is how elegantly you move.
+If I had to guess, I would say you work as a choreographer.
 Am I right?”

 4. Tell It How It Is